ncbi/vadr/documentation/advbuild.md

 $ $VADRBLASTDIR/makeblastdb -dbtype nucl -in rsv-models1/rsv.fa
 ```

-Before we go on, it's a good idea to test the models by using them to
+At this point, it's a good idea to test the models by using them to
 annotate the reference sequences they were built from.
 This will
-check that we combined the models correctly, and also the sequences
+check that we combined the models correctly.
+The sequences
 should pass, although they are not guaranteed to do so (some reference
 sequences may have special characteristics that cause them to fail
-even the sequences they were built from).
+even using models built from themselves).
 For these RSV models,
 both sequences should pass:

 ```